MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-app-management.md

 > This app management capability supports both 32-bit and 64-bit operating system architecture for Windows applications.

 > [!IMPORTANT]
-> When deploying Win32 apps, consider using [Intune Management Extension](../apps/intune-management-extension.md) exclusively, particularly when you have a multi-file Win32 app installer.
+> When deploying Win32 apps, consider using the [Intune Management Extension](../apps/intune-management-extension.md) approach exclusively, particularly when you have a multi-file Win32 app installer.
 If you mix the installation of Win32 apps and line-of-business apps during AutoPilot enrollment, the app installation may fail.
+The Intune management extension is installed automatically when a PowerShell script or Win32 app is assigned to the user or device.

 ## Prerequisites